rmvdesign/digitalgarden/src/site/notes/Narrative/Characters/Daedalus Plan/Morgana T. Atwood.md

 ---

 Grown and raised on [[Narrative/Factions/Interstellar Police Department\|ISPD]] precinct 21-A, Morgana Terry Atwood is an idealistic and good-natured police officer who is obsessed with puzzles and tries to fill the void in her soul with solving increasingly elaborate cases with her partner Chase.
+One of [[Narrative/Concepts/The Parallel Descendants\|The Parallel Descendants]].

 # Physical description